Anadea/anadea_blog/content/posts/big-data-in-education/index.md

 For more insights into how GenAI can be used, follow [this link](https://anadea.info/blog/gen-ai-applications-for-business/).

-Big Data Applications for Educators
+### Big Data Applications for Educators

-Early detection of struggling students.
+**Early detection of struggling students**.
 Teachers can monitor real-time performance dashboards to identify students who fall behind and provide them with timely support.

 Modern AI models demonstrate high efficiency in identifying at-risk students.
-For example, an experiment conducted on the data provided by the Moroccan Ministry of National Education achieved 88% accuracy in the detection of students who needed support.
+For example, an experiment conducted on the data provided by the Moroccan Ministry of National Education achieved [88% accuracy](https://scale.stanford.edu/genai/repository/ai-based-identification-and-support-risk-students-case-study-moroccan-education) in the detection of students who needed support.
 The implemented framework incorporated historical data and was aimed at reducing student dropout.

-Content optimization.
+**Content optimization**.
 Platforms powered by big data can track which learning materials are most effective within different student groups.
 With this information at hand, teachers can choose and structure content accordingly.

-The Ministry of Education of Singapore realized an embedded analytics program across 10 schools.
+The Ministry of Education of Singapore realized an embedded [analytics program](https://unesdoc.unesco.org/ark:/48223/pf0000387744) across 10 schools.
 The system accumulated data from classrooms, digital textbooks, and assessments to enable teachers to get comprehensive insights into student progress and adjust learning materials accordingly.
 Schools that participated in the program registered a 15% greater improvement in PISA (Programme for International Student Assessment) scores than non-participating schools.

-Big Data Applications for Institutions
+### Big Data Applications for Institutions

-Budget planning.
+**Budget planning**.
 Data analytics help predict enrollment trends, facility needs, and financial planning.

-For example, IBM Planning Analytics, powered by Watson AI, helps UK universities, including London South Bank University, automate budgeting, enrollment forecasting, staff allocation, and what-if scenario modeling.
+For example, [IBM Planning Analytics](https://www.bufdg.ac.uk/the-bufdg-network/supporters/budgeting-solutions), powered by Watson AI, helps UK universities, including London South Bank University, automate budgeting, enrollment forecasting, staff allocation, and what-if scenario modeling.
 All this is performed via a unified planning system combining finance, HR, and operational data.

-Program effectiveness.
+**Program effectiveness**.
 Institutions can evaluate student outcomes at each course or program.
 As a result, they can adapt or retire the underperforming ones.

 Purdue University has a row of learning analytics tools aimed at optimizing academic advising and course offerings.
-One of the latest additions is Ellucian Smart Plan.
+One of the latest additions is [Ellucian Smart Plan](https://www.purdue.edu/newsroom/2024/Q2/purdue-partners-with-ellucian-to-implement-leading-degree-audit-and-planning-solution-to-help-students-chart-their-academic-progress-career-goals/).
 It is an advanced degree audit and planning tool.
 It will help students and their advisors plan, track, and progress during the career preparation journey.

-Capacity management.
+**Capacity management**.
 With big data tools that process real-time student flow data, administrators can better manage classroom sizes, faculty workload, and infrastructure needs.
-The real-life implementation of predictive analytics helped a public university decrease scheduling conflicts by 20% and increase utilization of classrooms.
+The real-life implementation of predictive analytics helped a public university [decrease scheduling conflicts](https://datacalculus.com/en/blog/higher-education/chief-information-officer/optimizing-course-scheduling-in-higher-education-a-cios-guide) by 20% and increase utilization of classrooms.

-Big Data in K–12 vs. Higher Education
+## Big Data in K–12 vs. Higher Education

 The approaches and administrative processes at K–12 and higher education institutions greatly differ.
 The same is true about the use of big data technologies at schools and universities.
 What makes it different?

-Scale of Data
+### Scale of Data

 In K–12, big data systems work with smaller datasets.
 Typically, they are focused on grades, attendance, test scores, and behavioral records for each student.
 Data is usually rather uniform as it is based on standardized testing and a centralized curriculum across schools.